plutopulp/doc-editor/README.md

 A minimal document editor with live pagination.
 Type text and watch it flow across fixed-size A4 pages in real time.
 Save and load documents via a simple backend API.

+## Context

+This project was built as a take-home case study for a startup interview, with a 24 hour time constraint.

+The brief asked for:

+- Live pagination during editing with visible page boundaries and page numbers
+- Content reflow across pages as you type
+- Save/load via a simple backend API
+- Deterministic layout that reproduces on reload
+- Clean separation between editor state, layout engine, and persistence

+I chose to use a piece table for the text buffer, though the data structure was left open to the candidate.

+Given the time constraint, some areas weren't fully polished.
+See [IMPROVEMENT_IDEAS.md](IMPROVEMENT_IDEAS.md) for notes on some of the things I'd change with more time.

+For details on AI tool usage during development, see [AI_USAGE.md](AI_USAGE.md).

 ## Quick Start

 Requirements: Docker and Docker Compose